 31 December 1956 heralded the arrival of British television’s first pop music programme, Cool For Cats.

 The show was put together by 50-year-old actress and theatre producer Joan Kemp-Welch, who had entered the world of television when Associated-Rediffusion came along and secured ITV’s London weekday franchise.

 Billed variously as ‘a disc programme for Squares’ and ‘a Square disc programme’, the show was broadcast live from London’s Television House (home of Associated-Rediffusion) in Kingsway, and although some guest artists were booked to mime their latest releases, most of the music was interpreted by dancers performing to the popular records of the day.

 The programme budget was only £200 per show, so the dance routines were staged all over the building – in the basement studios, in the foyer, in offices, along corridors and up staircases.

 The resident dance group was led by a young hoofer from Nottinghamshire named Dougie Squires.
 He eventually became one of television’s most prolific dance directors, notably working with his Young Generation on showcases for the likes of Lulu and Rolf Harris in the 60s and 70s.

-Among the dancers who appeared on the show as they worked their way up the entertainment ladder were names such as Una Stubbs, Amanda Barrie and Patsy Rowlands.
+Among the dancers who appeared on the show as they worked their way up the entertainment ladder were Una Stubbs, Amanda Barrie and Patsy Rowlands.

 The first host, balding, bespectacled, middle-aged Daily Sketch Journalist Ker Robertson, was succeeded after a few weeks by Kent Walton (later famed for his ITV wrestling commentaries).
 Robertson went on to become the show’s record arranger.